The rise of Carthage: Rome's greatest enemy

 Despite some stunning victories against the Romans, Hannibal was eventually forced to return to Africa due to a lack of reinforcements.

-This led to the Carthaginian defeat in the Battle of Zama in 202 BC and a further series of harsh surrender terms forced upon Carthage.
+This led to the Carthaginian defeat in the Battle of Zama in 202 BC and a further series of harsh surrender terms were forced upon Carthage.

 The Third Punic War began in 149 BC when Rome accused Carthage of violating the terms of the peace treaty from the previous war.